patrickjaja/claude-desktop-archlinux/README.md

 # Claude Desktop for Arch Linux

+Claude AI Desktop Application (Official Binary - Arch Linux Compatible)

 This repository provides an automated build script to create Claude Desktop packages for Arch Linux.
+It downloads the official Claude binary and adapts it to work seamlessly on Arch Linux systems.

 ## Quick Install